api2cart/kotlin-sdk/docs/ProductApi.md

 val apiInstance = ProductApi() val productId : kotlin.String = 10 // kotlin.String | Product id
 val start : kotlin.Int = 0 // kotlin.Int | This parameter sets the number from which you want to get entities
+val count : kotlin.Int = 20 // kotlin.Int | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250
-val pageCursor : kotlin.String =  // kotlin.String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) val count : kotlin.Int = 20 // kotlin.Int | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 val ids : kotlin.String = 24,25 // kotlin.String | Retrieves reviews specified by ids
+val pageCursor : kotlin.String =  // kotlin.String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) val ids : kotlin.String = 24,25 // kotlin.String | Retrieves reviews specified by ids
 val storeId : kotlin.String = 1 // kotlin.String | Store Id
 val status : kotlin.String = disabled // kotlin.String | Defines status
+val responseFields : kotlin.String = {return_code,return_message,pagination,result} // kotlin.String | Set this parameter in order to choose which entity fields you want to retrieve
 val params : kotlin.String = id,model,price,images // kotlin.String | Set this parameter in order to choose which entity fields you want to retrieve
 val exclude : kotlin.String = false // kotlin.String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all val responseFields : kotlin.String = {return_code,return_message,pagination,result} // kotlin.String | Set this parameter in order to choose which entity fields you want to retrieve try {
+Works only if parameter `params` equal force_all try {
-    val result : ModelResponseProductReviewList = apiInstance.productReviewList(productId, start, pageCursor, count, ids, storeId, status, params, exclude, responseFields) println(result)
+    val result : ModelResponseProductReviewList = apiInstance.productReviewList(productId, start, count, pageCursor, ids, storeId, status, responseFields, params, exclude) println(result)
 } catch (e: ClientException) {
     println("4xx response calling ProductApi#productReviewList")